UBC-iGEM/SimplySynbio/content/blog/coral-reefs-in-the-climate-crisis/index.md

 While it’s still extremely important to tackle climate change at the source, synthetic biology helps ecosystems adapt to the changes that have already resulted from it.
 Synthetic biology is all about modifying organisms to adapt to new conditions.
 Think of it like enforcing a beneficial genetic mutation and significantly speeding up what would come through luck after years of evolution.
 So what if we could use this knowledge to help coral to persist in warmer conditions, and even resist bleaching?
 Instead of heat training microalgae repeatedly over time, we could use the heat tolerant microalgae as a blueprint to modify microalgae to do exactly as we need, like becoming resilient to year round temperatures.

 However, these possibilities are still early in testing, as synthetic biology is a quickly developing but relatively new field.
 Research on using synthetic biology for coral is something to keep an eye out for in our near future!

-Have a good day,

-Claire, on behalf of the UBC iGEM Human Practices subteam